pvdz/preval/tests/cases/normalize/while/sequence.md

 ## Todos triggered

-- regular property access of an ident feels tricky;
+- (todo) regular property access of an ident feels tricky;
-- regular property of a primitive;
+- (todo) regular property of a primitive;

 ## Globals